 Rémy Boyd, a matchmaker at Tawkify, tells Bustle.
 "The emotively-inclined person will eventually feel uncared for and the apathetically inclined partner will feel burdened by their partners’ need for emotional support.

-If one of you is the type to yell and blow up, while the other shuts down, it'll be impossible to get to the root of any problem,
+For instance, if one of you is the type to yell and blow up, while the other shuts down, it'll be hard to get to the root of any problem,

-While it might be possible to "live and let live," matchmakers say different political views tend to be a dealbreaker for many couples they work with.
+While it might be possible to agree to disagree, matchmakers say different political views tend to be a dealbreaker for many couples they work with.

 "I have seen singles that begin a relationship with plenty of chemistry, but once they start uncovering their political beliefs, the relationship tends to fizzle,"